 Late last year, Ordering Violence was released by Cornell.
 For purely scholarly books, there then seems to ensue quite a long lag before anything happens.
 That lag is now coming to an end.
 A couple of pieces of news:

 - In a Perspectives on Politics Critical Dialogue, I reviewed Ioana Emy Matesan’s excellent The Violence Pendulum, she reviewed Ordering Violence, and we responded to each other.
 You can find my review of The Violence Pendulum here, and Matesan’s review of Ordering Violence here.

 - Ordering Violence won the Giovanni Sartori Book Award from the Qualitative and Multi-Method Research section of the American Political Science Association.
 The committee’s commendation is here; the list of past winners here.
 Sartori’s 1970 article “Concept Misformation in Comparative Politics” has had a huge impact on how I think about social science, so I was particularly thrilled.

 - Ordering Violence won the Book of the Year Prize from the Conflict Research Society.
-The shortlist is full of excellent books, so it was honestly quite a surprise to have won.
+The shortlist is full of excellent books, and it was honestly quite a surprise to have won.
 Please check out the shortlist/honorable mentions for both awards – great books.